 - In a stock pot, cook the ground meat and onions together until the meat is browned and the onion is tender.

 - Add garlic.
 Sauté for a minute or two until garlic is lightly browned.

 - Put meat mixture in a bowl and set aside.

 - In the same pot, cook the pasta according to the package directions.
 Drain and set aside.

-- Pour the broth or stock and purified water into the stock pot.
-Before allowing it to heat, whisk in the egg yolks, tomato paste, oregano, basil, parsley, garlic powder, onion powder, salt, pepper, and red pepper flakes.
+- Pour the broth or stock into the stock pot.
+Before allowing it to heat, whisk in the egg yolk, tomato paste, oregano, basil, parsley, garlic powder, onion powder, salt, pepper, and red pepper flakes.

-- Add the cooked meat mixture to the soup.
-Bring to a boil over medium-high heat, stirring often, until barely thickened.
+- Add the cooked meat mixture and gluccie or xanthan gum to the soup.
+Bring to a boil over medium-high heat, stirring often, until thickened.

 - Remove from the heat.
 Carefully and slowly (handful at a time) add the cooked pasta to the soup.

 - Serve with a dollop (about 1 tablespoon worth) cottage cheese and shredded mozzarella.